PhilippPro/MetaLearn/README.md

-# OMLbots
+# MetaLearn

-Bot that executes (random) experiments on OpenML datasets and uploads the results on the OpenML platform.

-The main function of the bot can be executed via `runBot`.

-See executed runs on the openml.org page: https://www.openml.org/u/2702
+Recommendation of hyperparameters.
+Based on results on experiments on OpenML that were run with the help of the [OpenML-Bot](https://github.com/ja-thomas/OMLbots).